emory-libraries/cor-cm/README.md

 The `site-` playbooks are the playbooks intended for creating the websites and the playbooks are hard coded with the group they're named after.
 For example, site-lux is hard coded with the lux group.

-To use a site- playbook
+To use a site- playbook:

 `ansible playbook playbooks/site-lux.yml` This command would create the lux group, which consists of digital.library.emory.edu and digital-test.library.emory.edu